Route 66 in Kansas title

 The Sheriff welcomes you to Kansas Route 66

-As soon as you turn into Galena, look for the selfie opportunities in a building on the side of the road.
+As soon as you turn into Galena, look for the selfie opportunities at a former car wash.
+Many characters, including Lightning McQueen, have stopped at Luigi’s Pit Stop for some tender loving care.
+Murals include the Santa Monica Pier, the western terminus of Route 66.
 You can be Dorothy or ride in Fillmore.
-The Sheriff from Cars welcomes you.
+The Sheriff of Radiator Springs bears the signature of his voice actor, Michael Wallis.
 Pause at the Ghost Bike to honor two German cyclists who died on Route 66.

 Cars on the Route